howardosborne/grow/_walks/7-pavenham-to-bedford-155-km.md

 The official route continues along the riverside and is accompanied by the unrelenting sound of traffic from the A6 before ducking unexpectedly into a housing estate at Great Denham.
 Alternative routes have been marked on the map...

-Heading into town, you'll pass near to the [Guru Nanak Gudwara Temple](http://gngbedford.org/){:target="_blank"} which is open to hopsitality and the Eagle Brewery which, alas, is not.
+Heading into town, you'll pass near to the [Guru Nanak Gudwara Temple](http://gngbedford.org/){:target="_blank"} which welcomes passersby and the Eagle Brewery which, alas, does not.
 If you are desperate for a brewery tour, then you could visit their new facility at [Brewpoint](https://www.brewpoint.co.uk/){:target="_blank"}

 Bedford makes the most of its river setting and a stroll through the parks that run along the river is a chance to see how it is actively used by local schools and enthusiats alike for rowing and kayaking.